DanMolenhouse/Distributed-Systems-Lab-3-Docker-Heroku/readme.md

 # 95-702 Distributed Systems for Information Systems Management
 # Lab 3 - Creating Containers and Deploying to the Cloud

+___Docker___ is a technology for creating containerized applications - that is, your application runs inside a portable container that has all the elements needed to run that application.
+"Container" means a __process__ (running program) that executes on a machine.
+"Portable" means the container can be executed on your laptop or moved to another machine - like a cloud server.
+The container is isolated from other processes on the host machine, so if it crashes, it shouldn't take any other processes down.
+There are a few issues with isolation, though - for example, the ports that a regular process can access via sockets must be mapped from the container's internal (virtual) ports to the host's actual ports.
+Systems can be composed of multiple containers that typically use some other technology (like [Kubernetes](https://kubernetes.io/)) to talk to each other (instead of low level port access).
+See Docker's [documentation](https://docs.docker.com/) for more details.
+At the end of the lab, there's a reading assignment about Docker.

+A Docker __image__ is an executable file created from a Dockerfile containing all the Docker commands needed to make the image plus a self-contained application.
+For example, a Web servlet must be packaged as a [war](https://en.wikipedia.org/wiki/WAR_(file_format)#:~:text=In%20software%20engineering%2C%20a%20WAR,that%20together%20constitute%20a%20web) file for use here.
+When the image is created, it will have an auto-generated name (like "admiring_tereshkova") - you can rename it if you'd like - and the image will have a separate UUID (unique identifier) and image name different than the auto-generated name.

+The Docker commands used in the lab are all preceded by "docker"; they are case-sensitive; and when you create the Dockerfile, it ___must___ be in Linux-style format: no ".txt" on the end, and Unix line endings (see below for details).

+This lab will get you to install Docker on your laptop, run Interesting Picture as a Docker image, then push that image to the cloud (we'll be using Heroku).
+As you work through the commands, be sure to reflect on them by asking yourself these questions: What is each command's purpose?
+What software is being used by this command?
+How does this fit into a Distributed Systems context?

+### Warning!
+If you are running Windows Home Edition, upgrade to Educational or Pro before doing this lab!

 ## Part 1: Running a Docker Image Locally

 ### 1.1 Install Docker

+This part of the lab installs the Docker daemon on your laptop so that you can run Docker containers there.

 1. Go to

 https://docs.docker.com/install/

 and Install Docker CE (Community Edition) according to your system.
 Scroll down to find links for Mac and Windows downloads.

-2. After installation, make sure you have the Docker daemon running background.
+2. After installation, make sure you have the Docker daemon running in the background.
+Open a CMD window (Windows) or terminal (Mac or Linux).
 Use the command docker ps to check if it is running.
 You should see table headers with empty rows:

         CONTAINER ID    IMAGE   COMMAND CREATED STATUS  PORTS   NAMES

-3. Run the Hello World test image to see if you docker runs correctly:
+3. Run the Hello World test image to see if you Docker runs correctly:

         docker run hello-world

-4. If you see the following message, that means you have installed docker correctly.
+4. If you see the following message, that means you have installed Docker correctly.

         Hello from Docker!